martingrambow/ppe/README.md

 # Property Preserving Encryption

-This code was used in the paper "Three Tales of Disillusion: Benchmarking Property Preserving Encryption Schemes"
+This prototype code was used in the paper "Three Tales of Disillusion: Benchmarking Property Preserving Encryption Schemes"

-Bibtex:
+If you use this software in a publication, please cite it as:

+### Text
+Frank Pallas, Martin Grambow. **Three Tales of Disillusion: Benchmarking Property Preserving Encryption Schemes**.
+In: Proceedings of the 15th International Conference on Trust, Privacy and Security in Digital Business (TrustBus 2018).
+Springer 2018.

+### BibTeX
 ````
 @incollection{paper_pallas_grambow_three_tales_disillusion,
     Title = {Three Tales of Disillusion: Benchmarking Property Preserving Encryption Schemes},
     Author = {Frank Pallas and Martin Grambow},
     Booktitle = {15th International Conference on Trust, Privacy and Security in Digital Business - TrustBus 2018},
-    Year = {2018}
+    Year = {2018},
+    publisher="Springer"
 }
 ````

+A full list of our [publications](https://www.mcc.tu-berlin.de/menue/forschung/publikationen/parameter/en/) and [prototypes](https://www.mcc.tu-berlin.de/menue/forschung/prototypes/parameter/en/) is available on our group website.

+## License

+The code in this repository is licensed under the terms of the [GPUv2 License](LICENSE) license.

 ## Structure:
 ```